-The Criminal Code of Canada prohibits the payment of secret comm1ss1ons by providing that it is an offence, punishable by imprisonment for a term of up to five years, for an employee or agent of a Corporation to agree to accept any benefit as consideration for doing or forbearing to do any act in relation to the business or affairs of the employer.
-This provision prohibits any Director, Officer or employee of the Corporation from accepting a gift or other benefit of any nature in consideration for causing the Corporation to enter into any type of contract or arrangement with a third party and from giving a gift or other benefit to an employee or agent of another Corporation in return for such Corporation agreeing to do something for or in relation to the Corporation, including the purchase of its shares or other securities, whether issued or un-issued.
+The Criminal Code (Canada) prohibits the payment of secret commissions by providing that it is an offence, punishable by imprisonment for a term of up to five (5) years, for an employee or agent of a company to agree to accept any benefit as consideration for doing or forbearing to do any act in relation to the business or affairs of the employer.
+This provision prohibits any Director, Officer or employee of the Corporation from accepting a gift or other benefit of any nature in consideration for causing the Corporation to enter into any type of contract or arrangement with a third party and from giving a gift or other benefit to an employee or agent of another company in return for such company agreeing to do something for or in relation to the Corporation, including the purchase of its shares or other securities, whether issued or unissued.